projectara/greybus-spec/source/special/bootrom.rst

 The Greybus Bootrom Ping Operation is the :ref:`greybus-protocol-ping-operation` for the Bootrom Protocol.
-It consists of a request containing no payload, and a response with no payload that indicates a successful result.
+It consists of a Request containing no payload, and a Response with no payload that indicates a successful result.

 Greybus Bootrom Protocol Version Operation